sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire-server.rst

     keytool -list -keystore keystore.jks

-Importing a Certificate to an existing Keystore
+Importing Certificate to existing Keystore
 ++++++++++++++++++++++++++++++++++++++++++++

 Importing a Certificate to an existing Keystore::